JNRowe/jnrowe.github.io/articles/dropping_gentoo.rst

-We had been packaging x.org's packages to work around some implementation differences with upstream since the dawn of modular X.  Mostly just to do with how dependencies were specified to start with, but they're not even similar anymore.
+We had been packaging x.org's packages to work around some implementation differences with upstream since the dawn of modular X.  Mostly just to do with how dependencies were specified to start with, but they're no longer even remotely similar.

 Luckily there isn't a great deal of churn in the packages we care about for the most part, so it never caused a huge time sink.